Patient Eligibility Criteria - Criterios de elegibilidad del paciente

 - Children, under 18 years in need of medical services, must be accompanied by one parent or a legal guardian (please bring appropriate guardianship paperwork).

-- Please plan on being at the Clinic for 2-3 hours.
+- You will be investing your time to utilize our services.
+Please plan on being at the Clinic for 2-3 hours.

 - The Clinic is staffed almost entirely with volunteers who have given up their personal time to provide services for you.
 We ask that you treat all VHC volunteers and staff with respect and courtesy and they will do the same.